Protect your Family, Assets & Your Future with a Family Trust

 When setting up a trust, you have the option of having an independent trustee as a trustee.
 This is a person or entity that is not a beneficiary in the trust that votes on trust decisions and gives guidance on activities of the trust.

 While it is not necessary to have an independent trustee to have a valid trust, we strongly recommend you do.
-If you're going to put an independent trustee into your Trust, you might consider using the GRA Professional Trustee.
-We are the winners of the inaugural Corporate Trustee of New Zealand Award.
-This means we have been judged by our peers to be a market leader in the Trust arena.
+If you're going to put an independent trustee into your trust, you might consider using the GRA Professional Trustee.
+We are the winners of the inaugural Corporate Trustee of New Zealand Award, which means we have been judged by our peers to be a market leader in the trust arena.

 Utilising professional independent trustees in your trust is something that GRA recommends as best practice.
 In short, the law is moving towards supporting the position that the inclusion of an independent professional trustee makes your trust extremely robust and difficult for a creditor or a spouse to attack as a sham.

-Recent (2008 and 2009 cases) in the High Court and Court of Appeal (which we are happy to supply on request, including Wilson v OA and other cases) support the position that having a lawyer or accountant in your trust as your independent trustee, voting on decisions and minuting meetings, makes your trust very strong.
+2008 and 2009 cases in the High Court and Court of Appeal (which we are happy to supply on request, including Wilson v OA and other cases) support the position that having a lawyer or accountant in your trust as your independent trustee, voting on decisions and minuting meetings, makes your trust very strong.

 Don't be nervous in the belief that if you appoint the GRA Professional Trustee you will lose control of your assets.
 Typically, you hold the power of appointment (the power to fire trustees), so you can change the trustee should you choose to.
 And on death, you can will the power of appointment to your final beneficiaries jointly (or individually), giving them full control over your trust.